-18. At the time of plaintiff's arrest:
+16. At the time the officers arrested plaintiff:

 - a.
 None of the individual officer defendants had a warrant authorizing the arrest of plaintiff; - b.
 None of the individual officer defendants believed that a warrant had been issued authorizing the arrest of plaintiff; - c.
 None of the individual officer defendants had observed plaintiff commit any offense; and - d.
 None of the individual officer defendants had received information from any source that plaintiff had committed an offense.